muaz-khan/FileBufferReader/README.md

 5. `addChunk` method.
 It allows you store all received chunks in an array until entire file is received.
 6. `convertToObject` method.
 FileBufferReader assumes that you're sending ArrayBuffer using WebRTC data channels.
 It means that you'll be getting ArrayBuffer type in the `onmessage` event. `convertToObject` method allows you convert ArrayBuffer into JavaScript object type, which is helpful to check type of message.
 7. `convertToArrayBuffer` method.
 You can pass javascript object or any data-type, and this method will return `ArrayBuffer`.
+8. `setMultipleUsers` method.
+You can use it to pass array of known list of users.
+It allows you share same file with multiple users.
+It'll show multiple progress-bars.

 ## 1. Link The Library